 Applicants should also note that the scope of the program does not permit: (1) construction of facilities; (2) routine renovation or upgrading of facilities; (3) paying faculty from the submitting university to train other faculty at the same university, or faculty at other universities who are a part of an multi-institutional project; (4) purchase of standard motorized vehicles such as cars, vans, boats, etc.; or (5) purchase of standard office furniture or routine office equipment (e.g., copiers, desk chairs).
-Support Fund money may be requested to furnish specialized office equipment and vehicles for educational and research purposes and essential to the success of a particular project (e.g., remote tables for computer workstations or unmanned aerial research vehicles for data collection).
-The proposal must detail and fully justify the specific educational and/or research uses of the requested equipment as related to project goals, objectives and activities.
+The proposal must detail and fully justify the specific educational and/or research uses of the requested equipment as related to project goals, objectives, and activities.

 Equipment and supplies purchased with Support Fund monies may not be given to grant participants (faculty, students, teachers, etc.) as personal property during or after the grant period.
 Support Fund money may not be requested for equipment or other expenditures, such as faculty stipends, additional compensation, or overload pay, for K-12 teachers or Louisiana Technical College partners.
-These individuals are eligible for funds through the BESE portion of the Support Fund, so may not receive BoRSF monies.
-(See also Section VI, below.)
+These individuals are eligible for funds through the BESE portion of the Support Fund, so may not receive Support Fund monies.
+(See also Section VI. below.)

 The scope of the Enhancement Program does not permit funds to be used for entertainment costs, with the exception of meals for consultants or other professionals brought to the State as part of a funded project.
-Only under exceptional circumstances and with compelling justification as approved by Board Staff may Support Funds be used for receptions, group meals for faculty and students, refreshments, performers, and other entertainment.
+Only under exceptional circumstances and with compelling justification as approved by Board staff may Support Fund monies be used for receptions, group meals for faculty and students, refreshments, performers, and other entertainment.
 All meal charges must comply with State rates as set forth by the Louisiana State Travel Office.